martkist/martkist/doc/build-unix.md

 ##### Boost:

-The version of Boost that ships with CentOS is too old to work with Syscoin - version 1.55+ is required.
+The version of Boost that ships with CentOS is too old to work with Martkist - version 1.55+ is required.
 You will also need to pass the argument `--with-boot-libdir="/usr/local/lib"` to `./configure`.
-You may want to consider adding `export LD_LIBRARY_PATH="/usr/local/lib"` to your `.bashrc` as well to configure this variable on when starting `syscoind`.
+You may want to consider adding `export LD_LIBRARY_PATH="/usr/local/lib"` to your `.bashrc` as well to configure this variable on when starting `martkistd`.

 ```shell